mastodon/documentation/Running-Mastodon/Vagrant-guide.md

     git clone https://github.com/tootsuite/mastodon.git
     cd mastodon
-    vagrant up
+    vagrant up --provider virtualbox

 **Note:** On Linux hosts, you will need to [enable NFS support](https://www.vagrantup.com/docs/synced-folders/nfs.html).

-Running `vagrant up` for the first time will run provisioning, which will:
+Running `vagrant up --provider virtualbox` for the first time will run provisioning, which will:

 - Download the Ubuntu 14.04 base image, if there isn't already a copy on your machine
 - Create a new VirtualBox virtual machine from that image